-Description: All freshmen must enroll in one semester of physical education.
-(This requirement may be waived for students enrolled in fine arts courses) The freshman year promotes fitness as a lifetime responsibility.
+Description: All freshmen must enroll in one semester of physical education.-The freshman year promotes fitness as a lifetime responsibility.
 Students will participate in weight training one day per week, along with a number of the following activities: Swimming/water polo, speedball, basketball, softball, floor hockey, volleyball, flag football and/or ultimate Frisbee.
 Students will be tested in the 12-minute run, 40-yard dash, standing vertical jump, 10-yard shuttle run and a 3 repetition maximum bench press.
 Athletic ability is not emphasized.
 Participation, attitude, effort and cooperation with peers as well as instructors are the benchmarks used to determine final grades.
+This requirement may be waived for students participating on a Jesuit athletic team.

-Health Education Course Description Duration: One Semester UC/CSU Approved: No; NCAA: No Type of Course: Core Course To be eligible for consideration: Concurrent enrollment in PE 1 or Choir or Band Year Level: 9
+Health Education Course Description Duration: One Semester UC/CSU Approved: No; NCAA: No Type of Course: Core Course To be eligible for consideration: Concurrent enrollment in PE 1 or Contract PE Year Level: 9

-Description: All freshmen enrolled in physical education or fine arts courses are concurrently enrolled in the on-line Jesuit Virtual Learning Academy (JVLA) Growing Up Healthy course.
+Description: All freshmen enrolled in PE or contract PE are concurrently enrolled in the on-line Jesuit Virtual Learning Academy (JVLA) Growing Up Healthy course.
 This course fulfills the state mandated requirement for high school graduation.
 Over a 14-week period, seven learning modules are presented: The human body, puberty, diet/nutrition, exercise, mental/emotional//spiritual health, risky behaviors and first aid.
 A minimum cumulative score of 70% or higher is required for graduation from Jesuit High School.